Heather1Lee/p-and-e-final-project-spring-2018/README.md

 </p>

 <p>
-The 24v solenoid was the only solenoid in the Hybrid Lab.
+The 24v solenoid -It was actually 24v solenoid!
+Not 12v as it is shown on the picture- was the only solenoid in the Hybrid Lab.
 I couldn't find another solenoid that requires lower power.
 In other words, it was challenging to me to give proper amount of power to the solenoid.
 I couldn't figure out how to connect the solenoid with the color sensor.
 </p>

 ## Component Parts